 Pros of Sucralose include its zero-calorie content and its ability to withstand high temperatures, making it a suitable option for those looking to reduce their caloric intake and still enjoy sweet flavors in cooked or baked goods.
-It does not affect blood glucose levels, making it a choice for those managing blood sugar.
+It does not affect blood glucose levels, making it a low-calorie option for those managing diabetes or seeking weight loss.

 However, the cons deserve attention, too.
 Concerns have been raised regarding the potential impact of sucralose on gut health, as research suggests that sucralose may alter the gut microbiota and lead to digestive issues.

 Additionally, some people may experience digestive discomfort, such as bloating and gas, when consuming products sweetened with sucralose.
 The taste can also be off-putting to some, as it may leave a lingering artificial aftertaste.